America (band): George Martin years (1974–1979)

 After the disappointing commercial performance of Hat Trick, America chose to enlist an outside producer for their next album.
 They were able to secure the services of producer George Martin and recording engineer Geoff Emerick, who played a major role in shaping the sound of the Beatles.
 Sessions took place at AIR Studios in London.

 The resulting album, Holiday, was released in June 1974 (by this time the group had consciously begun naming their albums with titles starting with the letter H).
 With Martin's guidance, the album's style was very different from America's first three efforts, as he enhanced America's acoustic sound with strings and brass.

-During an early 1975 tour of Europe, bassist Calvin "Fuzzy" Samuels (formerly of Crosby, Stills, Nash & Young and Manassas) was called to fill in for Dickey, who was not available.
-Samuels also appeared live with the group on the German TV program Musikladen.
+During the summer/fall of 1974, bassist Calvin "Fuzzy" Samuels (formerly of Crosby, Stills, Nash & Young and Manassas) was called to fill in for Dickey, who had come to Europe but then flown home inadvertently.
+Samuels played some shows and also appeared live with the group on the German TV program Musikladen on November 13, 1974.

 The trio soon found themselves in the top 10 once again with the first single from Holiday, the Bunnell-penned "Tin Man", which reached number four, featuring cryptic lyrics set to a Wizard of Oz theme.
-"Lonely People" (written by Dan Peek) followed Tin Man into the top 10 in early 1975, becoming Dan Peek's only credited song to reach that high on Billboard, peaking at number five.
+"Lonely People" (written by Peek) followed Tin Man into the top 10 in early 1975, becoming Dan Peek's only credited song to reach that high on Billboard, peaking at number five.

 Martin worked with the trio again for their next LP, Hearts, recorded in Sausalito, California, and released in March 1975.
 America scored its second chart-topping success with Beckley's "Sister Golden Hair" in mid-1975, a song that featured a memorable opening guitar riff admittedly inspired by George Harrison's "My Sweet Lord" and frank relationship lyrics inspired by Jackson Browne.
 The follow-up single, Beckley's ballad "Daisy Jane", also scored among the top 20 shortly after.
 Peek's reggae-influenced Woman Tonight was a third success (No. 44 in the US) from the album towards the end of the year.

 Warner Bros. released a compilation of America's best-known tracks in December 1975, History: America's Greatest Hits, which went platinum.
-Martin, who produced the album, remixed those tracks, which were culled from the group's first three albums.
+Martin, who produced the album, also remixed the tracks culled from the group's first three albums.